-The proof of our main theorem will rely on understanding how Q-cylinders in S are mapped down to $\Sigma$ .
+The proof of our main theorem will rely on understanding how Q-cylinders in S are mapped down to Σ .
 The images need not be cylinders, but with some additional mild assumptions, they are very well behaved.
-A Euclidean half-pillowcase is the quotient of a Euclidean cylinder $S^1 \times [-T,T]$ by the group generated by the involution $\tau(e^{i\theta},t)=(e^{-i\theta},-t)$ .
-Considering a fundamental domain for this action, we can equivalently describe this as the Euclidean orbifold obtained by gluing a component of the boundary of a Euclidean cylinder $S^1 \times [0,T]$ to itself by the map $(e^{i\theta},0) \sim (e^{-i\theta},0)$ .
+A Euclidean half-pillowcase is the quotient of a Euclidean cylinder $S^1 \times [-T, T]$ by the group generated by the involution $\tau(e^{i\theta}, t) = (e^{-i\theta}, -t)$.
+Considering a fundamental domain for this action, we can equivalently describe this as the Euclidean orbifold obtained by gluing a component of the boundary of a Euclidean cylinder $S^1 \times [0,T]$ to itself by the map $(e^{i\theta}, 0) \sim (e^{-i\theta}, 0)$.
 Topologically, a half-pillow case is a disk with two marked points.
-The two marked points are cone points with cone angle $\pi$ and there is a geodesic segment, the core segment, connecting those points whose complement is itself a half-open Euclidean cylinder.
+The two marked points are cone points with cone angle π and there is a geodesic segment, the core segment, connecting those points whose complement is itself a half-open Euclidean cylinder.
 We will refer to the modulus of the complementary Euclid ean cylinder as the modulus of the half-pillowcase.

 Lemma 3.2.
-Suppose $\Sigma$ is an orientable surface and $\phi \colon \Sigma \to \Sigma$ a pseudo-Anosov homeomorphism with associated flat metrics $\Xi = \{\xi_t\}$ .
-Assume that the only marked points of $\Sigma$ are cone points of $\xi_t$ with cone angle $\pi$ and that $\Sigma$ is not a torus or a sphere with four marked points.
-Let $h \colon Y \to \Sigma$ denote a map of an open Euclidean cylinder into $\Sigma$ which for some $\xi_t \in \Xi$ , is a local isometry away from a finite number of branched points.
-Then either h(Y) is a Euclidean cylinder in $\Sigma$ and h is a covering map onto its image or else h(Y) is a Euclidean half-pillowcase.
-In either case, $M(h(Y), \xi_t) \geq \frac{M(Y)}{2}$ .
+Suppose Σ is an orientable surface and $\phi: \Sigma \to \Sigma$ a pseudo-Anosov homeomorphism with associated flat metrics $\Xi = \{\xi_t\}$.
+Assume that the only marked points of Σ are cone points of ξ_t with cone angle π and that Σ is not a torus or a sphere with four marked points.
+Let $h: Y \to \Sigma$ denote a map of an open Euclidean cylinder into Σ which for some $\xi_t \in \Xi$, is a local isometry away from a finite number of branched points.
+Then either h(Y) is a Euclidean cylinder in Σ and his a covering map onto its image or else h(Y) is a Euclidean half-pillowcase.
+In either case, $M(h(Y), \xi_t) \geq \frac{M(Y)}{2}$.

 Proof.
 First suppose that there are no branch points in Y. In this case, each core geodesic of Y maps to a geodesic.
-Since the holonomy of $\xi_t$ is $\{\pm I\}$ , it follows that these geodesics are simple.
-Since $\Sigma$ is orientable, the sub-cylinder between the two core geodesics provides an isotopy from one to the other.
-Suppose two of the core geodesics $\alpha, \beta$ of Y map to the same simple closed geodesic in $\Sigma$ .
-Orient both $\alpha$ and $\beta$ in the same direction coming from the annulus (so the isotopy between them is orientation preserving).
-Again, because $\Sigma$ is orientable, $\alpha$ and $\beta$ must map to the same oriented curve.
-Since the sub-cylinder between $\alpha$ and $\beta$ lies on different sides of these two curves (each are two-sided curves), it follows that image of the cylinder lies on both sides of the image.
-Thus, we can identify $\alpha$ and $\beta$ in the sub-cylinder producing a torus which maps locally isometrically to $\Sigma$ .
-Therefore $\Sigma$ is a flat torus, which is a contradiction.
+Since the holonomy of ξ_t is $\{\pm I\}$, it follows that these geodesics are simple.
+We wish to show that no two core geodesics map to the same geodesic.
+Suppose on the contrary that α, β are two distinct core geodesics in Y that map to the same geodesic.
+Since Σ is orientable, the sub-cylinder between α and β provides an isotopy from one to the other.
+Orient both α and β in the same direction coming from the annulus (so the isotopy between them is orientation preserving).
+Again, because Σ is orientable, α and β must map to the same oriented curve.
+Since the sub-cylinder between α and β lies on different sides of these two curves (each are two-sided curves), it follows that image of the cylinder lies on both sides of the image.
+Thus, we can identify α and β in the sub-cylinder producing a torus which maps locally isometrically to Σ .
+Therefore Σ is a flat torus, which is a contradiction.
 Thus, no two core geodesics of Y are sent to the same curve, and it follows that h(Y) is a cylinder, foliated by the images of the core geodesics.
 Since h restricts to a covering map from each core geodesic onto its image, it follows that h restricts to a covering map from Y onto its image.